Effectiveness in cross vaccinations: study results even surprise researchers

 Corona vaccinations with Astrazeneca and Biontech: study surprised

 Current studies now apparently show that cross-vaccination has no disadvantage compared to double vaccination with one vaccine.
-This is the conclusion reached by the infectious disease specialist Leif Erik Sander of the Charité Berlin after a preliminary evaluation of a study.
+This is the conclusion, for example, of the infectiologist Leif Erik Sander of the Charité Berlin after a preliminary evaluation of a study.
 Also one Spanish study sees the effectiveness of cross-vaccination higher* than with a double vaccination.

 The results of a study by Saarland University that has not yet been scientifically published apparently go even further.
 The research team led by immunology professor Martina Sester at the university comes to a conclusion that is surprising even for them, as reported by the Saarland University Hospital and the Medical Faculty of the Saarland University (UKS).